Book Tour and Activities on the Go!

 Coral Safari Semi Submarine: Coral Safari is a semi-submarine which will take you into the deep sea in a most comfortable 100 seater cabin, fully air-conditioned.
 It welcomes people from all ages to explore the mesmerizing world inside.

-Apart from water sports, you can indulge in some other interesting activities like:
+Apart from water sports, you can indulge in some other interesting activities in Andaman like:

 Cruise Transfer: You can enjoy the cruise transfer activities from Port Blair, Havelock and Neil Island.
 The cruises take almost 90 minutes to reach Havelock Island from Port Blair.
 During the journey, you can explore the diversity and lush green of the region.
 You can choose, Premium, Deluxe and Royal exists in these cruises.